 Content velocity is treated as a growth metric.
 In content debt terms, it is a liability multiplier.
 The faster you publish, the faster the unwatched balance grows.
 And unlike financial liabilities, content debt has no line item in the operating budget.
 It accrues invisibly until someone runs the numbers.

-Most content teams respond to content debt with audits.
+The default response to content debt is audits.
 Quarterly reviews.
 Annual deep dives.
 Spreadsheets that track which posts need refreshes and who owns them.

 No CFO accepts "we review the balance sheet quarterly" as a substitute for a general ledger.

-The paradox is that the teams running the most audits often carry the most content debt.
-A team that reviews every quarter is revealing a thirteen-week detection gap: thirteen weeks where claims go unwatched, sources change without triggering a review, and readers encounter data that may have drifted since the last cycle.
+The paradox, and I have watched it play out on team after team, is that the ones running the most audits carry the most content debt.
+A team that reviews every quarter is revealing a 13-week detection gap: 13 weeks where claims go unwatched, sources change without triggering a review, and readers encounter data that may have drifted since the last cycle.
 The rigor of the calendar advertises the absence of a detection layer.

 An audit date is a calendar entry.
 Detection is a different function.